yurii-github/for-tests/README.md

 - adds to our Router custom loader (as injected service) that adds additional routes to collection
 - sets translation domain to 'example' via decorator

-To run tests, execure in app root dir
+To run tests, execute in app root dir
 ```phpunit src/Yurii/OroBundle/Tests/```

 works on hosts